eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 > of the response.

 Another way to do it by using the [`Http`](https://marketsquare.github.io/robotframework-browser/Browser.html#Http) keyword from the Browser library.
-The Browser library API handling is much more limited than RESTinstance, but if you only have some basic requests you want to make, it works just fine.
+While the Browser library API handling is much more limited than RESTinstance, if you only have some basic requests you want to make, it works just fine.

 In the exercises we'll test the REST API of the Bad Flask App.
 The endpoints in the Bad Flask App